COULD THERE BE A LOST CIVILISATION WITHIN A HOLLOW EARTH?

 exist, or, that they have existed in the past.
 We believe that there are numerous entraces in locations around the globe which lead to extensive and largely unknown cave systems, from which are tunnels that indeed connect with whatever remains of

 ancient and hidden high civilisations.
+One of the most fascinating stories is that of Padre Carlo Crespi and the Los Tayos Cave Metal Library.
 Whatever you do believe do not forget that the vast surface of our familiar Earth, as wide and as expansive as it appears to be, is but one layer on the exterior of a much greater and more massive body.
 We

 are but men and women.
 We did not create the Earth or create its riches and its mysteries.
 Why should there not be an Inner Earth?